rundeck/docs/docs/manual/healthcheckplugins/gcp-compute-healthcheck.md

 ### Authentication & Configuration
 Follow the steps outlined in the [**Google Cloud Integration Overview**](/manual/plugins/gcp-plugins-overview) doc to configure credentials for the GCP plugins.
-Credentials can be configured on a per Project basis or for the entire Process Automation system.
+Credentials can be configured on a per Project basis or for the entire Runbook Automation system.

 ![GCP Compute Health Check](/assets/img/healthcheck-gcp-compute.png)